vibhav950/zerotunnel/docs/specifications/KAPPA.md

 - If an attacker learns an active master password at any point in time, the _K<sub>sess</sub>_ values from past exchanges authenticated with this password will still appear as random data to the attacker.
 This is because K<sub>sess</sub> is derived from one-time-use key material that is independent of _Password_.

 - If the authentication level [(Section 6)](#6-authentication-levels) is set to KAPPA0 (static), no break-in recovery is provided between sessions.
 That is, an adversary who learns the master password at any point can impersonate either party to the other in subsequent connections.
-This can be avoided by using KAPPA1 or KAPPA2 authentication levels.
+This can be avoided by using the KAPPA1 or KAPPA2 authentication levels.

 ### 7.4.
 Forced session key reuse attack

-Except for the master password, all key material used for deriving the session key is ephemeral in nature, i.e., generated for each session from a secure random number generator, and discarded when the session ends.
+All key material used for deriving the session key is ephemeral in nature, i.e., generated for each session from a secure random number generator, and discarded when the session ends.
 This includes the data originating from the initiator: the PQ-KEM public key, DH key, and salt, as well as the data from the responder: DH key and shared secret.
 Even if an adversary attempts to replay previously used data, the fresh random values contributed by the honest party will ensure statistical independence of the session key from those in prior sessions.
 Since both parties introduce new randomness into the key generation process, the handshake remains secure against key reuse and replay attacks.

 ### 7.5.
 Passive quantum adversaries